 FINANCIAL BUFFER #3: OPTIMIZATION OF PASSIVE INCOME

 Touching principal reminds me of not being able to live within my means since I’ve developed a habit of saving the majority of my income for most of my life.
 Even the lump sum severance payment was quickly invested in several S&P 500 and Dow Jones structured notes in the summer of 2012.
 I was bullish on the market, but also wanted to protect myself from my spendy self.
 I clearly remember itching to buy a new car for roughly $50,000 to replace then 12-year old Moose.
-I’m glad I didn’t because the markets have risen over 30% since and Moose is still alive at age 14.
+I’m glad I didn’t because the markets have risen over 35% since and Moose served me well for nine straight years.

 I promised to live off only my passive income stream of $78,000 until I could finally make more money on my own.
 I knew I had room to improve my passive income if I refinanced my mortgages lower and raised the rents, so that’s exactly what I did.
 My primary residence was refinanced to 2.625% (from 3.25%) for a savings of roughly $3,800 a year while I raised my rent for two properties by a total of $6,000 a year.
 The vacation property is showing faint signs of recovery, but it’s still a dog of an investment.
 But, I was able to get a free loan modification by BoA for the vacation property out of the blue last year, which lowered my payments by a whopping $8,220 a year starting in January 2013 because the interest rate went down from 5.875% down to 4.25%.